Don't be intimidated. Creating a stunning cheese board isn't actually all that hard and composing one is almost as fun as eating it.

 You can also pick a variety within one type of cheese.
 Think of the different kinds of cheddar: aged and crumbly, smoked, goat-milk, or soft and creamy.

 Cut up your harder cheeses that will be difficult for guest to cut into bite-sized triangles, rectangles, or matchsticks before you put them on the board.

-But don’t cut your cheese into cubes!
+But please don’t cut your cheese into cubes!
 Nothing screams boring cheese like cheese cubes.